jltsiren/simple-sds/README.md

 * `TupleVector`: A bit-packed vector of tuples of unsigned integers, with a fixed width for each field in the tuple.
 Implemented on top of `RawVector`.
 * Mutable memory-mapped vectors.
+* Trait `Iterable`: The vector has a read-only iterator.

 ### Bitvectors